Hirlam/obsmon/INSTALL.md

    `shiny-server.conf` the location of your log files.
 If you do not do so, the log will most likely end up somewhere such as `/var/log/shiny-server/obsmon-*.log`, although this cannot be guaranteed.
 2. Install the R package dependencies into your system-wide R library or, if you prefer, into any of the directories listed at the beginning of this file.
 3. Copy `config.toml.example` to `/etc/obsmon/config.toml` and adapt it to your needs.
 4. Run your Shiny Server and connect to it with your browser.
-At that moment obsmon will start to build its cache, which can take considerable amounts of time for a freshly configured experiment.
-The progress is shown in the GUI on the browser.

 ### System dependencies
 Below is a list of system dependencies for R packages used in obsmon.
 The method used to obtain the list was rather brute-force: Attempting to install obsmon on a clean system installation (CentOS 7, minimal) and keeping note of the system packages that needed to be installed in order to fix the errors that appeared along the way.
 That means, among other things, that the list is not exhaustive, in the sense that many other packages are installed automatically as "dependencies of dependencies", being thus omitted here.